Aodrulez/blueTag/README.md

 > **_NOTE 1:_** Most RP2040 microcontroller based development board's GPIO pins function at 3.3v.
 For connecting to devices running other voltage levels, use of external level shifter(s) will be required.

-> **_NOTE 2:_** Since the algorithm verifies channels in order (from 0 to 15), connect the channels in sequence (from 0 to 15) to your target's testpads/test points for the quickest execution time when using JTAGulator functions.
+> **_NOTE 2:_** Since the algorithm verifies channels in order (from 0 to 15), connect the channels in sequence (from 0 to 15) to your target's testpads/test points for the quickest execution time when using JTAGulator function.

 ## Local build instructions
 > **Recommended to use Docker**